kawaicheung/book-on-naming-things/manuscript/Ch_OnBooleans.md

 ```
 Now, the conditional reads more fluidly -- "If the issue is assigned" rather than "If the issue's assignee is not `null`".
 There are other viable names I consider with the boolean like `HasAssignee` or `AssigneeExists`.
 But, `IsAssigned` reads slightly more appropriately to me; It focuses the attention on the issue rather than the assignee.
 It also avoids some of the technical stiffness that the word `Exists` conveys.
 Yes, we're programmers.
 But, we're readers first.

 A few weeks later, I have a new requirement in a different part of the codebase.
-If the issue is not assigned to anyone and it's deleted, I want to notify the project admins of the deletion.
+If the issue is not assigned to anyone and it's deleted, I want to notify the project manager of the deletion.
+Here's the snippet of code that alerts the project manager/

 ```C#
 if (!issue.IsAssigned)